Sheet Pan Chicken and Sweet Potatoes (with Kale)

 - Preheat the oven to 400F.

 - Roast for 10 minutes, tossing mid-way through, until crisp and lightly browned.
-Set aside.
+Remove to a plate and aside.

 - Spread into an even layer and roast for 30 minutes, tossing mid-way through, or until the chicken and sweet potatoes are golden and cooked through.

-- Serve the chicken, sweet potatoes, and kale with additional salt and a squeeze of lemon if desired.
+- Serve the chicken, sweet potatoes, and kale with a squeeze of lemon if desired.

 Notes